n132/n132.github.io/_posts/2024-06-28-Castaways.md

 ```

-Based on the skills we talked, we are able to generate the above exploit.
-However, how to set the numbers in the exploit to improve the success rate that we get the creds pages just after `vulnerable page` where we can OOB write?
+Based on the skills we talked about, we are able to generate the above exploit.
+However, how to set the numbers in the exploit to improve the success rate that we get the creds pages just after the `vulnerable page` where we can OOB write?

 ```c
 #define NR_PAGE_DRAINING ?